christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 -   The As- root in Asii means lord/god/serpent (Asar, Aesar, Asa, Aesir).
 Iulius is the Latin fossilization of the Iranian/Tocharian tribal name Yuezhi.
 The Anatolian administrative faction of the Asii were the "Aššuwa" and their capital was Troy.
 Iulius = "of Ilium" = "of Aššuwa" = "of the Asii".
 Caesar is a Latin translation of As- (Aesar in Etruscan -> Greek Kaesar -> Latin Caesar).
 The Asii sky-father deity was Zeus/Jupiter.
 The gens Iulia was not Trojan.
 It was the Asii royal caste transplanted to the Mediterranean.
 Gaius Julius Caesar was a tribal designation.
 Thus, the original "Jews" (Iudii) were not a Semitic people from Canaan.
 They were the Scythian royal and priestly caste (Asii), the R1a haplotype Asii "Dragon Kings".
 They ruled a vast, global empire from the Steppe.
 Their self-identification was Yuezhi/Asii, then Iudii which is where the title Julii/Julius originates.
 The Latin pronunciation of Iove is Yoh-Way, i.e., Yahweh/Yhwh.
 The name "Ashkenaz," a direct Hebrew rendering of the Assyrian word for Scythian, confirms that the earliest Jews were recognized as Scythians.
 Through the designation Khazar they were explicitly claiming descent from The Dragon Kings and Julius Caesar.
 Their identity was later stolen by the J1/J2 haplotyped priestly network after the "Jewish-Roman" Wars.
 Ancient Judaism was the Asii imperial cult.

 -   The Flavians were the Pālava/Pahlavi clan, a junior branch of the R1a haplotype Aryan elite, and were likely intermarried with the Judeo-Anatolian J2 priesthood by Vespasian's reign.
 The Julio-Claudians were Asii.
 The "Jewish-Roman" Wars were a civil war between the Asii and the Pahlava-J1/J2 network.
 The Flavians were the J1/J2 enforcers.
 They did not create the usurpation—they were hired guns for a priestly network that had been infiltrating the Dragon King empire for centuries.
 The Flavians were not putting down a provincial revolt, they were putting down an R1a Scythian counter-revolt against the J1/J2 Flavian collaborators and then launched a blitzkrieg against the core Eastern administration and this destroyed the Scythian steppe hegemony.
 A recent study published in the Journal of Science (Ancient Rome: A genetic crossroads of Europe and the Mediterranean. https://www.science.org/doi/10.1126/science.aay6826) explicitly notes that during the Imperial period (27 BC – 300 AD), Rome experienced a massive genetic shift from local Italian (Etruscan/Latin/R1a) ancestry toward Eastern Mediterranean and Anatolian ancestry (J1/J2).
 The study dates this shift to exactly the Flavian period (70–100 AD).
 The influx of "Eastern" DNA coincides perfectly with Vespasian’s importation of 100,000+ Jews/Adiabeneans into Italy after the Jewish-Roman War.
 This is why the Flavian dynasty and their court historians (Josephus, Pliny, Tacitus) rewrote history to erase the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.
-They also took their primary political enemy, King Izates II, one of the last emaining Dragon Kings, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandian School formula they used in all their imperial cults.
+They also took their primary political enemy, King Izates II, one of the last remaining Dragon Kings, and rewrote his cult as pacifist allegory to subvert the people of his kingdom using the same Alexandian School formula they used in all their imperial cults.
 This became Christianity.
 "Flavius" (Pālava/Pahlavi) eventually became Shabbos.
 From Constantine to Heraklios, for 500 years nearly every single Emperor bore the Flavius (Shabbos) title.
 By my count, 37 Roman and Byzantine emperors bore the honorary title "Flavius", and then later, "Phlabios" (https://en.wikipedia.org/wiki/Special:MobileDiff/1062698821)

 -   The Roman Empire in Italy is largely a phantom empire that did not conquer the kingdoms of the East.
 Western Rome is a Medici-Vatican fabrication to claim Byzantine history and works as their own after the fall of Constantinople.
 The Bosphoran royal house originally created Western Rome as a military garrison.
 The original Rome (in Sarmatian, "Ruma" (Rome) = "Place of the Dragon" (Rhu-Ma, from Aži Dahāka, the Iranian dragon)) was located on the Bosphorus river which approximately corresponds to modern-day Crimea in southern Ukraine.
 Constantinople (which at the time was called ‘Basileía tôn Rhômaíôn’, or ‘Kingdom of the Romans’) was the seat of the global empire after moving from the Cimmerian Bosphorus (Crimea–Kerch) River in Crimea.
 The story that Constantine moved the capital of Rome to Constantinople is a total fabrication.
 The capital was always in the east.